kartonfarkas/api_docs/source/suite/contacts/contact_check_internal_ids.rst

    }

+Where:

-Where *ids* are internal IDs,and *errors* contains the error ID and the error message as a key-value pair.
+* *ids* are the internal IDs
+* *errors* contain the error ID and the error message as a key-value pair

 Errors
 ------